 Since it was allowed to flow freely in the 1970s, the US dollar has tended to follow a pattern of long term cycles, and on average goes up or down for durations of seven years.
-In this article, Bilal Hafeez, Head of Fixed Income Research, EMEA, explains why he believes 2017 is likely the beginning of a multiyear downturn for the US dollar.
+In this article, Bilal Hafeez, Head of Fixed Income Research, EMEA, explains why he believes the US dollar is likely to be at the beginning of a multiyear downturn.

 If you track the US dollar over the past ten years, it becomes clear that we are at the start of a downturn cycle.
 The currency hit a low in 2011, and since then has risen around 40 per cent against a broad basket of currencies.
 The factors that affect these shifts are usually a combination of valuation extremes, current account dynamics and the Fed’s action.